mayanksnyvik/two-factor-auth/README.md

 5. Run composer update command
 6. Install Laravel ui/auth
 7. Run command php artisan migrate
 8. Update mail configuration in your .env file
+9. add middleware to '2fa' to home route and home route must be there.